-To help combat this threat, we’ve put together a cybersecurity checklist that will ensure that you are keeping yourself and your private data protected.
+To help you fight this threat, we’ve created a clear cybersecurity checklist.
+This will help you protect yourself and your private data.

 Keep Operating Systems and Software Updated

-Whether you’re using a laptop, smartphone or any other internet-connected device, you’re sure to see periodic updates come across your device.
-This is true for both operating systems (OS) and software applications.
-In either case, it’s important that you do not ignore these updates
+Whether you’re on a laptop, smartphone, or any internet-connected device, you’ll see updates regularly.
+This applies to both operating systems (OS) and software applications.
+Don’t ignore these updates.

 Always Use a VPN on Public Wi-Fi

-Many businesses provide public Wi-Fi so you can connect your devices to the internet.
-However, these public Wi-Fi networks are not secure, and they are a hotbed of hacker activity.
-So, if you use public Wi-Fi, it’s important to use a high-quality VPN to encrypt your online activity and protect your private data.
+Many businesses offer public Wi-Fi for internet access.
+However, these networks are not secure and attract hackers, especially with new 5G vulnerabilities.
+If you use public Wi-Fi, use a quality VPN to encrypt your activity and protect your data.

-Consider Norton 360 with LifeLock, which provides a highly secure VPN among a wide range of other cybersecurity protection services.
-These additional services include a useful password manager, which brings us to the next item on our checklist.
+Consider Norton 360 with LifeLock.
+It offers a strong VPN and various cybersecurity services.
+One of these is a helpful password manager, which leads us to the next item on our checklist.

 Don’t Reuse Passwords